Circular Saw vs Miter Saw : Which one is right for a beginner?

 With a miter saw you can adjust the angles in multiple directions.
 This might not sound useful at first but there are so many little things I use the angles for on my miter saw.

 Like these arrows I made.
-You can find them in the shop if you're curious.

 Both of the saws have a little kickback when they fire up.
 Kickback is when it wants to jerk suddenly as the motor spins up, don't let it scare you.